GlassTomeGames/GlassTomeGames.github.io/_drafts/the-long-road-minijam.md

 # Designing The Long Road

-We begin each of our game jam's the same way: with a short call to bounce around ideas.
+We begin each of our game jams the same way: with a short call to bounce around ideas.

-A typical call normally has a few rejected ideas or concepts before we land on a "genre" that we like and then we build on that.
+A typical call normally has a few rejected ideas or concepts before we land on a genre that we like and then we build on that.
 Rio suggested some kind of survival game based on a grid that populates as you move around the world.
-The "Future" theme led us to create a world that you don't want to settle down in; A world where you have to keep on moving in order to survive.
-Once we had this core idea, we starting building on it by suggested gameplay loops and mechanisms for the player.
+The "Future" theme led us to create a world that you don't want to settle down in; a world where you have to keep on moving to survive.
+Once we had this core idea, we started building on it by suggesting gameplay loops and mechanisms for the player.

 Turn-based gameplay would lend itself well to the grid style that we were already proficient in thanks to Sprawl.
-From that we figured out we probably need resources.
+From there, we figured out that we probably need resources.
 Food came first and naturally after that population or group size came into play.
 We knew that we wanted a simple and engaging game, so we restricted it to 3 resources and settled on weapons for the last one.
 This allowed us to introduce conflict and allow the player to deal with it in a few different ways.

 At this point, we were trying to find the essence of the game.
 What made the player care about the world and their character?
-After recently picking up ["As Far as the eye"](https://store.steampowered.com/app/1119700/As_Far_As_The_Eye/) we were quite fond of their option system when encountering new tribes.
+After recently picking up ["As Far As The Eye"](https://store.steampowered.com/app/1119700/As_Far_As_The_Eye/) we were quite fond of their option system when encountering new tribes.
 What if we mixed in some old school text-based adventure and created a large directory of events that could be randomly chosen from when the player goes to a tile?

 ## Scoping the game